aiya000/typescript-template-nuxt-doctest-eslint-prettier-stylelint/README.md

 This requires your VRChat user name and the password, but this is used only for access to VRChat API.

-Please check ./vrchat-friend-mover.sh if you are careful :+1:
+Please check codes of this repository and GitHub Actions workflow if you are careful :+1:

 ### Does this advocate my account to ban?

 Unfortunately, yes.
-Using this script has a **little** possible to advocate ban.
+Using this script has a **little** possible to advocate ban :relaxed::green_heart:
 Please have the risk yourself, sorry.

 But **the possible is almost nothing** if you check 'behavior' to 'safe'.